yashvibansalmin19/Ms_Teams-clone/README.md

 The images folder contains infographics made by me, which explains the working og PeerJS and Google Oauth API.

 I have tried to build this project under Microsoft Engage Program' 21.
 This is my first experience with thid developing environment.
 I tried to deliver the in these 4 weeks.
 I hope you find it good.
+Link to the website: https://connect-video-chat.herokuapp.com/

 Thank you!